watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

 ## 3. Creating a camera sensor

-### 1. Preparing your directories and files for the camera sensor
+### A. Preparing your directories and files for the camera sensor

 1. If you do not have it installed already, download the trial version of the [CLion C++ IDE](https://www.jetbrains.com/clion/download/).